annayqho/TheCannon/docs/source/index.rst

 Welcome to the documentation for *The Cannon*!
-The goal of this page is to introduce the method, describe how it has been applied, and provide code and tutorials for those interested in using it for their own science.
+The goal of this page is to introduce the method, describe how it has been applied, and provide code and tutorials for the community.
-Begin at the Introduction.
 If you have any questions, please don't hesitate to contact `Anna Ho`_ (ah@astro.caltech.edu).
+In the meantime, begin at the ref:`intro`.

 Table of Contents